Gift-Chukwudi/Data-Analysis/PowerBI_Projects/Expense_Analysis/README.md

 ## Problem Statement

-ABC Limited lacks a unified system for analyzing historical IT departmental expenses across regions, making it difficult to clearly visualize spending patterns, identify major cost drivers, and understand trends in relation to approved budgets and estimates.
+ABC Limited (hypothetical) lacks a unified system for analyzing historical IT departmental expenses across regions, making it difficult to clearly visualize spending patterns, identify major cost drivers, and understand trends in relation to approved budgets and estimates.

 ## Project Structure